Iran do Espirito Santo: Biography

-Iran do Espirito Santo (born 1963) is a Brazilian artist, based in São Paulo.
+Iran do Espirito Santo (born 1963 in Mococa, Brazil), is a Brazilian artist, based in São Paulo.
+He received his Bachelor of Arts degree in 1986 from the Fundação Armando Alvares Penteado in São Paulo.

 His work is included in the collection of the Museum of Modern Art in New York.
-He has exhibited at the Venice Biennale and the Bienal de São Paulo.
+He has exhibited at the Venice Biennale and the Bienal de São Paulo, as well as the Museum of Modern Art in San Francisco, the Museum of Contemporary Art in San Diego, and the Istanbul Biennal.

 Iran do Espirito Santo is well known for his minimalist sculptures that have a "meditative tranquility".
 His work takes common industrial objects and places them into a new domain of "ethereal purity" by using materials such as glass, stainless steel, plaster and stone.
+His works manipulate real space and life.